Frequently Asked Questions

 Many private health insurance funds provide a rebate for services provided by psychologists.
 We encourage you to contact your health insurance fund prior to your appointment to find out whether your policy covers services provided by the particular psychologist you are scheduled to meet with.
 Our psychologists are registered as providers with most private health funds.
 We do not offer HICAPS electronic claiming at our practice.

 We require 48 hours notice if you are unable to attend a scheduled appointment, so we have enough time to offer your appointment to other clients who may wish to attend.
-If you do not provide 48 hours notice, you will be charged the full session fee.
-Please note, Medicare rebates do not apply for late cancellation or non-attendance fees.
+If you do not provide 48 hours notice, this will entail forfeiting the booking fee.
+No rebate from Medicare will be available in this circumstance.